Infrastructure¶

 GO term, reference protein) triple.
 The 14 optional feature-engineering

-columns (alignment statistics and taxonomy fields) are NULL unless the
+columns (alignment statistics and taxonomy fields) and 5 re-ranker aggregate

 corresponding flags were set in the prediction payload.